holguinj/docs-git-workflow/workflow.markdown

 ### Clone the puppetlabs/puppet-docs repository

 You should run `git clone https://github.com/puppetlabs/puppet-docs/ --origin upstream` to make sure that the puppetlabs repository is named `upstream` rather than the ambiguous `origin`.
+The difference between the two is this:

+  * Git names the "origin" remote for you based on the source that you cloned from.
+It might be the original repository, or it might be another fork.
+  * On the other hand, "upstream" is taken to mean *the repository accepted as authoritative*, in our case, that's `https://github.com/puppetlabs/puppet-docs`.

 Related reading: